Books, Encouragement, Teaching, Hope

 Once, a little girl came up to me and asked, “Are you playful?”
 I can truthfully say that I am.
 Playful, thoughtful, silly, serious: a myriad of things make up Beth.

-Some of the things I’m particularly fond of, that often pop up in my writing, in no particular order, not even alphabetical: (Note: There are links in some of these.
+Some of the things I’m particularly fond of, shared in no particular order, not even alphabetical: (Note: There are links in some of these.
 Hope you’ll follow them.
 Hope you’ll come back!)
+These often show up in my writing.

 Cats.
 I’m currently very interested in feral cats, and in the development of kittens.
 I feed that interest by following the Feral Cat Rescue TinyKittens, which has a 24/7 YouTube feed.